auroramichielin/-F1-Driver-Statistics-Explorer-/README.md

 - Cumulative chart sorted by raceId: Races are sorted by raceId (which increases chronologically) to ensure the points progression is displayed in the correct order across a driver's career.

 👤 Author
+Aurora Michielin.
 Created as the final project for Harvard's CS50P – Introduction to Programming with Python.